circleci/circleci-docs/jekyll/_docs/docker-btrfs-error.md

 Please see [this](https://github.com/docker/docker/issues/9939) issue for more details.

-Normally, this is red-herring and doesn't affect your builds, so you can simply ignore it.
+Normally, this is a red-herring and doesn't affect your builds, so you can simply ignore it.